Life As a Brickmason or Blockmason

 - RISA Technologies RISA-3D

-How do I Become a Brickmason or Blockmason?
+How Long Does it Take to Become a Brickmason or Blockmason?

 Where do Brickmasons and Blockmasons Work?